kaiachain/kaia-docs/docs/misc/faq-chain-transition.md

 ## Will there be any delay in receiving KAIA tokens? <a id="will-there-be-any-delay-in-receiving-kaia-tokens-"></a>

-Due to the Timelock function, token swap finalization will be delayed by at least 30 minutes.
-Additional delays, such as relayer and RPC delays, may occur but are not significant.
+The token swap will be delayed by at least 30 minutes Timelock for safety.
+Relayers and RPC nodes may incur insignificant additional delays

 ## Is there a limit on the amount for swapping KLAY and FNSA tokens? <a id="is-there-a-limit-on-the-amount-for-swapping-klay-and-fnsa-tokens-"></a>